-If a mailing contains pieces qualifying for both walk-sequence prices, the documentation required by 6.10.2, High Density, and either 6.10.3, Saturation Density-Simplified Address Mail, or 6.10.4, Saturation Density-Other Mail, may be combined.
-Entries for pieces at the high density price must be so annotated on the documentation.
+[1-27-13] If a mailing contains pieces qualifying for more than one walk-sequence price, the documentation required by 6.10.2, 6.10.36, or 6.10.4 may be combined.
+Entries for pieces at the high density or high density plus prices must be so annotated on the documentation.
 For the entire mailing, a summary of the total number of pieces at each price must be provided.
-This documentation must be submitted with each applicable mailing.
+This documentation must be submitted with each mailing.